 - No reverse gear.

-Our review is of the #22 size, the company does, however, offer many different sizes, including the popular #12 with a 0.75 HP motor, for those who don’t need quite as much output.
+Our review is of the #22 size, the company does, however, offer different sizes, including the popular #12 with a 0.75 HP motor, for those who don’t need quite as much output.
 All LEM Big Bite grinders come with the same impressive five-year warranty.

 This powerful home meat grinder from STX International comes with plenty of useful accessories.
 A compact design brings commercial-grade performance to your domestic kitchen at a fraction of the price of a professional model.

 The use of pair blades and plates makes this electric grinder stand out from the competition.
 This feature ensures the blades stay sharper when used for the intended meat type, and provides for a faster and more exact grinding texture.